anindyar/dmProxy/README.md

 And you are pretty much done with the script

 3. Create a folder where your mails will be kept while parsing.
 This folder needs to be secure enough so we will create a dedicated user for running our proxy and accessing this folder in next step
-#mkdir /var/spool/filter
+-#mkdir /var/spool/filter

 4. Create a user called filter like this
-#useradd -r -c "Postfix Filters" -d /var/spool/filter filter
+-#useradd -r -c "Postfix Filters" -d /var/spool/filter filter

-5. Now make sure the folder /var/spool/filter is owned by the filter user
+5. Now make sure the folder /var/spool/filter is owned by the filter user -#chown filter:filter /var/spool/filter
-#chown filter:filter /var/spool/filter

 6. and tighten the security a bit
-#chmod 750 /var/spool/filter
+-#chmod 750 /var/spool/filter

 7. Now open postfix's master.cf with your favorit text editor and add a line just below smtp      inet  n       -       y       -       -       smtpd